-This checklist has been written with established Community Resilience Groups in mind, but can be used by any group of people who want to consider how they can help people in their community through the coronavirus outbreak in a way which is safe, sustainable and protects the vulnerable.
+The following has been written with established community resilience groups in mind, but can be used by any group of people who want to help people in their community during the coronavirus outbreak in a way that is safe, sustainable and protects the vulnerable.

-If you would like to set up a new community resilience group, guidance is available.
-These groups provide great help not only during the current challenges, but also in future during bad weather or other disruption.
+If you would like to set up a new community resilience group, guidance is available here.

 Follow advice - protect yourself and those you want to help

 - By protecting yourself and your family you are already supporting your community by reducing the spread of coronavirus.